Evangelospro/dotfiles/README.md

 ### 3) A nice calamares installer is also included to guide you through the installation process, in case it didn't start automatically using the launcher shortcut from [above](#launch--reload-applications), you can start it manually by searching `install system` in the launcher or by running `sudo calamares -d` in a terminal, which will also give you some debug info that you should include in an issue if you encounter any problems.
 ### 4) After the installation is complete, you can login with your just created user and password and enjoy your new system!

+## Contributing
+### Bug Reports, Feature Requests and questions
+- Please use the [issue tracker](https://github.com/evangelospro/dotfiles/issues) to report any bugs, file feature requests or ask questions.
+### Pull Requests
+- Feel free to fork and contribute to this project.
+If you feel like you can add something to it or fix a bug, go for it.
+- If you want to contribute to the project, please open a pull request.
+- If you want to add a new feature, please create an issue first to discuss if it is a good idea or not.
+- If you want to fix a bug, please also create an issue first.

 ## 🌟 Stars 🌟
 - _Consider leaving a star if you liked the project!
 Thanks!_